jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

     No - Metrics / Information are available in both CRDs and only pulled by our plugins when needed.
     It should be a negligible increase in terms of resource usage.
-Experiments are planned to evaluate the overhead of the Netperf component and both controllers (AppGroup CRD and NetworkTopology CRD).
+Experiments are planned to evaluate the overhead of the netperf component and both controllers (AppGroup CRD and NetworkTopology CRD).

     In addition, the algorithms provided run in linear and logarithmic time for the number of nodes.